Distal convoluted tubule: Clinical significance

 Thiazide diuretics inhibit Na+/Cl− reabsorption from the DCT by blocking the thiazide-sensitive Na-Cl cotransporter.

 By inhibiting the transporter, thiazide diuretics increase the gradient potential for Na.
 This increases the activity of the basolateral Na/Ca antiport and causes the increase in calcium reclamation associated with thiazide diuretics.

 Histology

-The DCT is lined with simple cuboidal cells that are shorter than those of the proximal convoluted tubule (PCT).
-The lumen appears larger in DCT than the PCT lumen because the PCT has a brush border (microvilli).
-DCT can be recognized by its numerous mitochondria, basal enfoldings and lateral membrane interdigitations with neighboring cells.
+The DCT is lined with simple cuboidal cells, the distal convoluted tubule cells, that are shorter than those of the proximal convoluted tubule (PCT).
+The lumen appears larger in the PCT than the DCT lumen because the PCT has a brush border (microvilli).
+DCT can be recognized by its numerous mitochondria (even though it is not as much as PCT), basal enfoldings and lateral membrane interdigitations with neighboring cells.

 The point where DCT contacts the cortical thick ascending limb of the loop of Henle is called macula densa.
 It has tightly packed columnar cells which display reversed polarity and may monitor the osmolarity of blood.

 Histologically, cells of the DCT can be differentiated from cells of the proximal convoluted tubule: